viralstyle/viralstyle-widget/README.md

 Installing and using the widget requires a basic knowledge of HTML and Javascript.

+If you’re using Wordpress, we’ve included [a few notes which may be helpful](#notes-for-wordpress-users) on using the Viralstyle jQuery plugin on a Wordpress site.

 ## Installation
 Embedding a Viralstyle campaign on your own webpage is a two step process.
 You must first include the jQuery library and Viralstyle jQuery plugin on your page, then use the plugin to create the widget.
 Both will be explained in greater depth below.